How to Become a Pilot in India After 12th? - Complete Guide

 Instructor Rating or Type Rating on Boeing 737 or Airbus A320 (Optional but recommended step)

-Type Rating usually costs 14-30 lakh rupees in India.
+Type rating usually costs 14–30 lakh rupees in India.

 Apply for Jobs

 Congratulations on making it this far!
 Searching for how to become a pilot in India after 12th finally brought you here!
-About 20 thousand aspirants start their journey of becoming a pilot in India out of which only 2000 aspirants finally become a pilot.
-After getting all your licenses and ratings it is time to apply for jobs.
+About 20 thousand aspirants start their journey of becoming a pilot in India, out of which only 2,000 aspirants finally become a pilot.
+After getting all your licenses and ratings, it is time to apply for jobs.

 There are 3 types of jobs freshers can apply for:

 Charter Pilot: If you have funds, becoming a charter pilot is not very competitive.
-But the charter airlines require huge investment from the pilots.
-The pilot applying for the job should have 30 lakhs+ for type rating and 30 lakhs+ as a security deposit.
+But the charter airlines require a huge investment from the pilots.
+The pilot applying for the job should have 30 lakhs+ for a type rating and 30 lakhs+ as a security deposit.
 This is a risky path as there are limited charter companies in India and the type rating is not a fit for all other airlines.

-Cost to become a pilot in India
+Cost to Become a Pilot in India

 The cost depends on your goals and the path you choose.